 In the Middle Ages in Europe, massive plague epidemics killed millions of people.
-Plague can still be found in Africa, Asia, and South America.
+Plague has not been eliminated.
+It can still be found in Africa, Asia, and South America.

 Today, plague is rare in the United States.
 But it has been known to occur in parts of California, Arizona, Colorado, and New Mexico.

 The three most common forms of plague are:

 Bubonic plague, an infection of the lymph nodes

 Pneumonic plague, an infection of the lungs

 The time between being infected and developing symptoms is typically 2 to 8 days.
 But the time can be as short as 1 day for pneumonic plague.

 Risk factors for plague include a recent flea bite and exposure to rodents, especially rabbits, squirrels, or prairie dogs, or scratches or bites from infected domestic cats.